 This type of lighting was heavily used in the early days of cinema but has fallen out of favor in modern-day moviemaking.

 Another term is hard light.
 Hard light is produced by a non-diffusing light source such as a spotlight or a bare bulb.
 The effects of hard light make it difficult to produce flattering images on film.

 Consequently, this type of lighting is rarely used on modern sets.

 Lighting is the most important factor when it comes to cinematography.
 The best cinematographers are also the best lighting designers.

 Tungsten lights create a warm tone in a room, while daylight creates a cool feel.
-Natural daylight is very soft, and is great for low-key scenes.
+Natural daylight is very soft and is great for low-key scenes.

-Lighting ratio is determined by the difference between the brightest light and darkest light in a scene.
+The lighting ratio is determined by the difference between the brightest light and darkest light in a scene.
 This helps create depth, giving the audience a sense of perspective.